SathyaBhat/sathyasays.com/content/posts/2016-01-22-on-undertale.md

 And so I did play.
 Or tried to anyway.
 But I failed.
-It was during my conversation with Rishi about <a href="https://gadgets.ndtv.com/games/reviews/undertale-review-791303" target="_blank">his review</a> that I was able to elaborate what exactly I didn&#8217;t like about Undertale:
+It was during my conversation with Rishi about <a href="https://gadgets.ndtv.com/games/reviews/undertale-review-791303" target="_blank">his review</a> that I was able to elaborate what exactly I didn't like about Undertale:

 > Sathya: that game is broken at the start